logo

 Using hip lifters

 Be sure to thoroughly check the cow for dislocations or broken bones before using hip lifters.
 They should only be used to assist a cow into a standing position, not to suspend a cow that is unable to stand.
+Hip lifters must not be used to move a cow, as this can cause more damage to her and negatively impact her chances of recovery.
 All four limbs should stay in contact with the ground during lifting.

 Watch the animation below on correct use of hip lifters.